mattkimber/roadie/README.md

 * `sprites`: information about sprites
 * `cargotable`: cargo tables
 * `sprite_templates`: an array of sprite size templates
+* `static_templates`: templates to process that are not related to sprites

 Each element is described in detail below.